 The Anti-bot Solution to Scrape Everything?
 Get Your Free API Key! ๐Ÿ˜Ž

-Web Scraping Best Practices and Tools 2023
+Web Scraping Best Practices and Tools 2024

 December 2, 2022 ยท 7 min read

-What is Scraping?
+What Is Scraping?
 And Why Is It Useful?

-Web scraping is about extracting data from the Web.
-Specifically, web scraping refers to the retrieval of data from web pages through an automated script or application.
-Scraping a web page means downloading its content and extracting the desired data from it.
-Learn more about what is web scraping in our in-depth guide.
+Scraping a web page means downloading its content and extracting its desired data.
+Learn more about what web scraping is in our in-depth guide.

-Also, web scraping is useful for:
+Also, web scraping is helpful for the following:

-• Competitor analysis: by scraping data from your competitor's websites, you can track their services, pricing, and marketing strategies.
+• Competitor analysis: By scraping data from your competitor's websites, you can track their services, pricing, and marketing strategies.

-• Market research: you can use web scraping to collect data about a particular market, industry, or niche.
+• Market research: You can use web scraping to collect data about a particular market, industry, or niche.
 For example, this is especially useful when it comes to real estate.

 Top 10 Web Scraping Best Practices

-1. Don't overload the server
+1. Don't Overload the Server

 This delay between requests allows your web crawler to visit pages without affecting the experience of other users.
 After all, performing too many requests could overload the server.
 That'd make the target website of your scraping process very slow for all visitors.

-2. Look for public APIs
+2. Look for Public APIs

 Many websites rely on APIs to retrieve data.
 If you aren't familiar with this concept, an API (Application Programming Interface) is a way for two or more applications to communicate and exchange data.